 As registrar of Treatt plc, Link Asset Services offer an online and telephone service to personal holders who wish to buy or sell shares in Treatt.
 Advance registration is not required and the service, which is quick and easy to use, allows trading at a real time price, which is advised to you at the time of your instruction.
 Alternatively, instructions can be given to trade at a particular price so you do not have to watch the market, whilst waiting to trade.

 For further details of the service, commission rates and terms and conditions, please see Link Share Dealing Services section of the Link website.

 Occasionally, a shareholder may find themselves holding a very small number of shares which it is uneconomic to sell.

 One solution is to donate them to charity through ShareGift.
 The shares are reregistered in the name of ShareGift which holds them until it has accumulated sufficient number of shares in a particular company to make it cost effective to sell.
 Proceeds from the sale of the shares are donated to UK charities.

 ShareGift is a registered charity and further information can be found on the ShareGift website.

 Frequently Asked Questions

 This section provides you with answers to the most frequently asked questions by shareholders.

-If our Investor Relations pages do not contain the information you require or you require further details on a particular subject, do not hesitate to contact the Company Secretary of Treatt plc or the company's registrars, Capita Asset Services, who will be happy to assist.
+If our Investor Relations pages do not contain the information you require or you require further details on a particular subject, do not hesitate to contact the Company Secretary of Treatt plc or the company's registrars, Link Asset Services, who will be happy to assist.
 Contact details for both can be found on the Contacts page.